adambloebaum/milb-watcher/README.md

 ## Acknowledgements

 - MLB Stats API for providing the data
-- Twilio for SMS notification capabilities
+- The various carrier email-to-SMS gateways for enabling notifications